If you have questions about the application process, contact DHD’s Office of Student Affairs.

 GRE scores are required for all applicants.

 Graduate Record Examination (GRE) scores should be sent directly from Education Testing Service to UIC.
 If you have taken the GRE within the past five years, you must request that scores be sent from ETS to UIC.
-UIC Institution Code: R1851.
-Program Code: 619
+UIC Institution Code: 1851.

-The minimum scores we accept are a combined verbal and quantitative score of 297 (if taken August 2011 or later) or 1000 (if taken before August 2011).
+The minimum scores we accept are a combined verbal and quantitative score of 297.

 Statement of academic interests